DougFelix/ReactKaffa/README.md

 areaOfIntersection(A, C) = 1

 #### Description:
 In the application you can insert multiple rectangles by defining two points [x, y].
-Each rectangle will be marked in the grid bellow.
+Each rectangle will be marked in the grid.
 If they overlap the point will be darker.
 Every rectangle and its coordinates will be listed below.
 After inserting at least two rectangles, you can analyze rectangles to determine if they intersect and compute the area of intersection.